alezost/stumpwm-config/README.md

   [my Guile-Daemon config](https://github.com/alezost/guile-daemon-config)
   for details.

-- `utils.lisp`: Additional functions and commands I use.
+- `utils.lisp`: Additional functions and commands used by the rest config.

 - `settings.lisp`: General stumpwm settings.

-- `mode-line-*.lisp`: modules to get various info for the mode line.
+- `ml-*.lisp`: Modules to get various info for the mode line.
 I use these files instead of [contrib](https://github.com/stumpwm/stumpwm-contrib/blob/master/modeline/) stumpwm modules.